 Jake Blount assumes that John Singer have infinite wisdom because John Singer listens to Jake Blount’s rants and gives the illusion that John Singer understands him.
 Jake Blount is a socialist who strongly advocate against capitalism because he firmly believes that it is the root of evil.
 He believes that capitalism keeps workers poor while they make the upper classes rich.
 He tries to give speeches and lectures that explain the evils of capitalism and hopes that one day the working class will rise up in revolt.
 Despite his best efforts, nobody seems to understand him, and the only person that gives the illusion of comprehension is John Singer.
 “But the main thing he sees is that the whole system of the world is built on a lie, and although it’s plain as the shining sun – the don’t-knows have lived with that lie so long they just can’t see it” (129).
 Jake Blount explains that people fall into two categories, the do-knows and the don’t-knows.
 The don’t-knows, or the working classes are the people that are ignorant to the evils of capitalism.
-The do-knows are the people that realizes the evils of capitalism; the people that are gifted of knowledge by some kind of divine being.
+The do-knows are the people that realizes the evils of capitalism; the people that are gifted of knowledge by some divine being.
 He puts John Singer into this category because John Singer gives the illusion of understanding Jake Blount’s point despite John Singer’s lack of understanding on the subject.
 “John Singer at least grants Jake Blount the illusion of understanding by being a quiet listener who lets Jake Blount rant and rave free from judgment” (Greeley 1).
 Therefore, the only reason that Jake Blount assumes John Singer falls into the category of the do-knows is because he is a mute; he is unable to interrupt Jake Blount when he is lecturing.
 Thus, this grants Jake Blount the illusion of John Singer understanding his point about the how capitalism is evil when all John Singer is doing is quietly listening to him rant.
-Through Jake Blount’s assumption of John Singer having infinite wisdom because of the illusion of understanding that John Singer provides shows Jake Blount’s delusion of assuming there are divine beings with infinite wisdom.
+Through Jake Blount’s assumption of John Singer having infinite wisdom because of the illusion of understanding that John Singer provides, shows Jake Blount’s delusion of assuming there are divine beings with infinite wisdom.
 In addition to John Singer being a Christ like figure to others, the lack of confidence also make people delude themselves with religion.